ammu733/online-coffee-website/README.md

 - Fork the repository.
 - Create a new branch for your feature or bug fix.
 - Implement your changes.
-- Submit a pull request detailing your changes for review.
+- Submit a pull request detailing your changes for review .

 ## Feedback: